Rules

 Request unexpectedly denied

-- Verify the default rule effect (Allow vs Deny) for the proxy/credential.
+- Verify the default rule effect (Allow vs Deny) for each scope involved.

-- Check rule priorities — higher priority rules are evaluated first.
+- Check rule priorities — higher priority rules are evaluated first within a scope.

 - Review path patterns for unintended matches.